top of page

 Major Influences

-The Bible Artist’s Unique Interpretation & Invention
+The Artist’s Unique Interpretation & Emphasis

 Theological Tradition